 According to the Guide Dogs of America, The cost to ready a dog for service is $48,000.
 This monetary figure is quite the same for the UK too.
 Although the cost varies a lot depending on the location, generally it costs around £55,000.
 This figure is calculated by including every aspect, from puppy raising and basic obedience to formal training and beyond.
 It includes vet bills too.

-However, if you want a breakdown of how the cost figures to train a guide dog is assumed, let’s give you an example.
+However, if you want a breakdown of how the cost figures to train these dogs, let’s give you an example.
 The following two headings are direct quotes from The Guide Dogs for the Blind Association, a charity organisation based in the UK.

 Carefully look at the figures presented by the aforementioned organisation.
 This is how most of the organisations that run similar programmes fund their programmes.
 They usually depend on generous donations from the public.
 Thanks to their efforts, blind and vision-impaired people are paired with a dog companion to make their lives a little bit easier.